 5: Maintainability and Longevity

-This is an “it depends” one.
-Page performance, good or bad, is often a symptom of a cause.
+This one goes more under the ‘it depends’ category.
+Page performance, good or bad, is caused by something.
 Most of the time, in our experience, good code is performant code.
 Good code shows that the system has been architected well and, through its structure, care, and proper documentation can be easily maintained by a responsible team.
 Focusing on performance means focusing on doing things right.
 By doing things right, the quality of your site’s codebase gets better, and that makes the entire system easier to maintain.

 6: The Environment